1955036162/Tetris-game-running-on-a-MIPS-processor/README.md

 # Tetris game running on a MIPS processor
 Duke ECE Five-Fifty Fundamentals of Computer Systems and Engineering - Final Project

-Team Members: Yuchuan Li, Yuanrui Zhang
+Author: Yuchuan Li, Yuanrui Zhang

 This project mainly contains two parts:
  - A five stage pipelined processor built from scratch with a simplified MIPS-like instruction set(running on Altera FPGA). (individual work by Yuchuan Li)